 6. So there are no more homeless people in Amsterdam?

 There are still many homeless people in Amsterdam and their numbers are growing.
-In 2010 there were an estimated 23.000 people homeless in Holland.
-In 2012 they counted 27.000 people homeless.
+In 2013 there were an estimated 60.550 people homeless in Holland, 10% more than in 2010.
+The government and other groups help the homeless to find housing, but more and more there is no more social housing available.

 7. Are you allowed to sleep in the streets in Amsterdam?